meltstrap/Caustica/README.md

 # Caustica
 A Miiverse clone made in PHP and based on Cedar.
+Now finally being released.

 ## Features

-- Miiverse-like experience (done)
+- Miiverse-like experience.

-- Themes (you heard that right, you can change the style of the UI) (done)
+- Themes (you heard that right, you can change the style of the UI)

 - Advanced drawing (made right)

-## ETA

-On mid August I'll probably finish this.

 ## Thanks to